 What birthmother expenses will we be responsible for?

 Birthmother expenses can involve any reasonable pregnancy-related expense, including but not limited to housing, utilities, transportation, food, and maternity clothing.
-When you begin working with us, you will be able to set your budget for birthmother expenses and we will only match you with a birthmother whose needs do not exceed that.

 Will we be required to cover the birthmother’s medical expenses?

 In most cases, the birthmother’s prenatal care, labor, and delivery are covered by their personal medical insurance or government-issued medical insurance.
 We work with each birthmother to ensure they have the appropriate medical coverage during this important time.

 Will we need to buy an insurance policy to cover the baby separate from our medical insurance?

 The baby is usually covered under the birthmother’s insurance until the birthmother signs over her parental rights.
 At that point, you will need to add the baby to your insurance policy.